iyzhang/superhero-network/README.md

 * **Early-stage:** The members must be young enough to be approachable and to have recently experienced harassment themselves (no Turing award winners!).

-* **Influential:** must be senior enough to get things changed (perhaps just before or after tenure?) or know allies/mentors that can get things changed.
-Must have enough connections to be believed by a significant set of the senior people in the community.
+* **Influential:** Members must be senior enough to enact change (perhaps just before or after tenure?) or know allies/mentors that can implement recommendations.
+They must have enough connections to the community be believed by a significant set of the senior people.

 * **Visible:** People know who you are and can reach you on multiple social platforms.
 Responsibilities will definitely include